HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -dxPassword <value>
     ```

-    Use this attribute to specify the path to the contenthandler servlet on the DX server (e.g. /wps/mycontenthandler):
+    Use this attribute to specify the path to the contenthandler servlet on the DX server (for example, /wps/mycontenthandler):

     ```shell
     -contenthandlerPath <value>